E Color Grade Diamonds

-S through Z, on the other hand, are the lowest grades, and is typically used for diamonds that display an obvious, clearly visible yellow or brown tint.
+S through Z, on the other hand, are the lowest grades and are typically used for diamonds that display an obvious, clearly visible yellow or brown tint.

 As the second highest color grade, E color diamonds are considered colorless.
 While they may not have quite as strong an icy, transparent appearance as D color diamonds, they appear fully colorless when viewed with the naked eye and under bright lighting and magnification.